Coddiction-101/Quantix/README.md

 > **Discover.
 Compare.
 Choose Smarter.**

-Nexora is a modern technology marketplace built to help students, developers, professionals, gamers, and creators discover and compare the best tech devices before making a purchase.
+Quantix is a modern technology marketplace built to help students, developers, professionals, gamers, and creators discover and compare the best tech devices before making a purchase.

 The project is being developed from scratch using **HTML, CSS, and JavaScript**, with a planned migration to **React** and a full-stack architecture in future versions.
 The long-term vision is to evolve Nexora into an intelligent shopping platform powered by an AI recommendation assistant.